 The Furnace Tomography Sensor (FTS) should be placed directly on the insulation wall to detect the presence of glass infiltration and measure residual insulation thickness.

 Accessibility around the furnace is what determines the total time it takes to map an entire furnace wall thickness.
 Mapping sidewall and insulation thickness of a typical 400 ton/day furnace takes 0.5 to 2 days.
 Most can be done in 1 day.
 Our RTS (Refractory Thickness Sensor) takes less than 2 seconds to do one measurement.
 Our FTS sensor takes less than 2 seconds to measure.

 Our sensors also come with many attachments that allow for accessing in front of the cooling pipes, behind the buckstays, and other tight, hard to reach areas.

 Our sensors do not use temperature information to measure wall thickness because they are based on radar measurements, independent of the wall temperature.
 However, they do record wall temperature for temperature mapping.
 The accompanying XSight software allows for both thickness and temperature mapping of the entire furnace walls.

 SmartMelter® is accompanied by our powerful XSight Software.
-With XSight, you can visualize furnace health and store all maintenance and furnace records in an electronic environment.
-Our radar sensors capture proprietary radar waveforms on a handheld device that transfers the data to XSight for processing and visualization.
+With XSight, you can visualize SmartMelter inspection data, furnace health and store all maintenance and furnace records in an electronic environment.

 SmartMelter® data is stored in PaneraTech’s secure server.
-In later releases, you will have the option to store data on your own server.
+In the near future, you will have the option to store data on your own server.
 View your furnace records on-site through internal XSight software, or access them globally using our web access platform.
 This makes it easy to enforce standard inspection policies across multiple plants.